moodlemobile/cordova-plugin-ionic-webview/README.md

 # Ionic Web View for Cordova

+**This is a fork of the Ionic Web View plugin to remove the android platform so it's only installed in iOS.**

 A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).

 This plugin uses WKWebView on iOS and the latest evergreen webview on Android.
 Additionally, this plugin makes it easy to use HTML5 style routing that web developers expect for building single-page apps.